 Being the terrible food blogger that I am I forgot to take a photo of the second course!
 It was soup and it was excellent!

-Our last day, we woke up late and strolled through the park.
+On our last day, we woke up late and strolled through the park.
 It was the end of a wonderful fifteen-day trip and my husband and I couldn’t have been happier with how our trip had gone.
 It was another big strike day so we took care to avoid the congested areas.
-In fact that is quite easy to do in France.
-All you have to do is go to the union website, look up the strike date and they will very diligently tell you the strike time and location and path that there demonstration will take!

 One stop that we had tried to get to on several trips but had not managed because it was just way too crowded was Angelina’s.
 This chocolate shop on the Rue de Rivoli is the spot to get a really divine cup of hot chocolate.
 We stopped by for an early lunch and were pleasantly surprised that we could be seated right away.